-While private credit has accounted for the majority of LBO financing since 2021, there has been a pick up in syndicated loan issuance in recent quarters coming off a previous period of low new issuance levels.
-Reopening of the BSL market doesn't necessarily detract from the opportunity for private credit, in our view.
+In capital markets, having more sources of funding can spur competition among lenders and improve financial stability.
+With that, the current reopening of the syndicated credit markets-after a period of low issuance during the height of the Fed tightening cycle-doesn't necessarily detract from the opportunity for private credit, in our view.
 The US leveraged loan market and private credit market have both experienced strong growth in recent years, and we believe they will not only coexist but grow together in their own ways.

 Borrowers choose to obtain financing in the public market or seek a private solution based on their particular needs and constraints.
-While financing in the public market can result in potential cost savings, obtaining funding in the private market can often provide borrowers with bespoke deal structuring and terms, price certainty, and speed of execution.
+While financing in the public market can result in potential cost savings, obtaining funding in the private market can potentially offer creative deal structuring for a borrower's unique needs, flexible terms, and fast speed of execution.
 We firmly believe that these traits-which have attracted many companies seeking credit in the past decade-will continue to drive demand for private credit and create opportunities for lenders.

-Additionally, while both markets have grown substantially, most of the issuance activity in the US syndicated loan market has been focused on refinancings and repricings, rather than net capital creation, which can support growth and expansion of companies, as well as overall economic growth.
-Through the first nine months of 2024, 31% of total sub-investment grade private credit origination went towards funding new M&A and leveraged buyout (LBO) activity.
+Additionally, while both markets have grown substantially, most of the issuance activity in the US syndicated loan market has been focused on refinancings and repricings, rather than net capital creation (which can support growth and expansion of companies, as well as overall economic growth).
+Through the first nine months of 2024, 31% of total private credit origination went towards funding new M&A and leveraged buyout (LBO) activity.
 In contrast, only 14% of US syndicated loan issuance is expected to result in the creation of new debt capital this year.